MyRandomShit/tech-progression/reference_materials/00_secret_history.md

 ### **Why He Appears in the Story**

 **The Auditor is glimpsed rarely:**
-- Background of photos (man in suit, unclear)
+- Background of photos (man in fedora and trench coat, unclear)
-- News footage of disasters (grey car in frame)
+- News footage of disasters (figure in black coat checking watch in frame)
 - Security cameras (monochrome figure that shouldn't be there)
 - Reflections in windows (someone watching)
+- Witnesses report "split in the air" or "doorway appearing"
 - **Never fully explained in books**

 **Characters who notice:**
 - Noel: "I saw him at my integration, at Anya's funeral, at... wait, has he been following me?"
 - Maya: "Same man.
-Same suit.
-Same car.
+Same coat.
+Same watch.
 For 20 years.
 Doesn't age.
 What IS he?"
 - Morrison: "I've documented 47 sightings across all four timelines.
 Same entity.
 Same appearance.
 Never interacts."

 **But no one ever confronts him.**